-If you watch the news, read the papers, overhear the stories or browse the web you already know the necessity of having well-prepared scientists, mathematicians, and science and math educators.
-The College of Science and Mathematics serves the University, the State of New Jersey and the nation by providing students academically rigorous programs resulting in disciplinary and interdisciplinary baccalaureate, certificate, master’s and select doctoral degrees.
-Utilizing discovery-based courses and numerous research opportunities, the College encourages learning science and math for all students.
+Watch the news, read the papers, overhear the stories or browse the web and you will understand the global dilemma.
+There is a constant need for well-prepared scientists, mathematicians, and science and math educators.
+The College serves the University, the State of New Jersey and the nation providing students academically rigorous programs.
+We offer a wide breadth of disciplinary and interdisciplinary baccalaureate, certificate, master’s and select doctoral degrees.
+Discovery-based courses and numerous research opportunities encourage all students to be excited about, and successful, learning science and math.

 Research is a key component of a student’s experience in CSAM.
 Our research is global with opportunities in Panama, Antarctica, Thailand, China and Ecuador.
 CSAM faculty and students publish in top tier journals and are well funded through support from:NASA NIH NJ DEP NSF Sea Grant US Dept of Education US EPA Bristol Myers Squibb Novartis PSEG Roche Pharmaceuticals

 CSAM offers an array of activities and non-curricular programs for our students and alumni.
 Distinguished speakers present on diverse topics with previous lecturers like neuropsychologist Oliver Sacks and string theorist Brian Green.
 Seminars are hosted in all departments, welcoming internal and external presenters whose work and specializations cover countless topics.